Hansel & Gretel: Witch Hunters: Concept and design

 I have a strong memory from my childhood of just how dark and gruesome their tale was and I wondered what would have happened to the two of them when they grew up?
 They had this dark past and this intense hatred of witches.
 So as I thought about it, it made sense to me that of course they would be fated to become great witch hunters.
 We wanted it to feel like this could be happening 300 years ago but at the same time, there is a modern spin on all the action, characters and weaponry.
 It was a fun way to make a classical world feel fresh.

-Wirkola said that he originally came with that idea in 2007 while studying film and television at Bond University in Australia, when he wanted to make it as just a short film, and that the film school director Simon Hunter advised him: "Tom, don't ever speak of the idea again until you are in front of a Hollywood producer and I guarantee you will sell it."
+Wirkola said that he originally came up with that idea in 2007 while studying film and television at Bond University in Australia, when he wanted to make it as just a short film, and that the film school director Simon Hunter advised him: "Tom, don't ever speak of the idea again until you are in front of a Hollywood producer and I guarantee you will sell it."

 Gary Sanchez Productions' Adam McKay said in 2010, "The idea is, they've grown up and they hunt witches.
 It's a hybrid sort of old-timey feeling, yet there's pump-action shotguns.
 Modern technology but in an old style.
 We heard it and we were just like, 'That's a freakin' franchise!
 You could make three of those!'"
 Dante Harper was hired to rewrite the script, aimed for "having a gory-but-funny Shaun of the Dead vibe."
 McKay said inspirations included Sam Raimi's early horror comedy films like Army of Darkness but also "John Carpenter's movies, which we all love [and] we're all hugely influenced by the first Matrix—obviously a really big one—also the Bourne Supremacy movies and the way Oliver Wood shot those.
 You kind of throw in all those, mix 'em up in a pot and that's what you get."
 Wirkola also credited Quentin Tarantino for influencing him "in many ways" and singled out Peter Jackson's Braindead for having been "a game-changer" for him.